dtccx/AIChatRobot/README.md

 ### Tricky:

 1. How to validate the slot value:
 	It's hard to get the slot name which users are currently texting.
 	For example:
 	"where do you live in" " New York"

-How to get to know slot[city] is current one?
+	How to get to know slot[city] is current one?   ***Not fixed perfectly***

 	**Method:(Hope improved ones)**
 	Every time user put in any value, I validate all values users have already put.

 2. Bug: when input is 11:00, lex will not recognize the time

 	**Method**
 	See from the documents "This time is ambiguous.
 It means either 10:00 AM or 10:00 PM.
 In this case, the value in the slots map is null"

 	*Use regular expression to let user add "AM/PM"*

 ### Pictures of the Step2 result: